gl-cli/glab/README.md

 ## Contributing

 Feel like contributing?
 That's awesome!
 We have a [contributing guide](https://gitlab.com/gitlab-org/cli/-/blob/main/CONTRIBUTING.md) and [Code of conduct](https://gitlab.com/gitlab-org/cli/-/blob/main/CODE_OF_CONDUCT.md) to help guide you.

+## Inspiration

+The GitLab CLI was adopted from [Clement Sam](https://gitlab.com/profclems) in 2022 to serve as the official CLI of GitLab.
+Over the years the project has been inspired by both the [GitHub CLI](https://github.com/cli/cli) and [Zaq?
+Wiedmann's](https://gitlab.com/zaquestion) [lab](https://github.com/zaquestion/lab).

+Lab has served as the foundation for many of the GitLab CI/CD commands including `ci view` and `ci trace`.